Manuka honey is undoubtedly one of nature’s best healers. The honey, native to New Zealand, has demonstrated various healing capabilities.

 If the bleeding does not stop, you should consult a doctor right away.

-Apply the Manuka honey on the wound
+Apply the Manuka honey to the wound

 There are two different ways in which the honey can be applied to the wound.
 Understanding the difference between the two is important for healing your wounds.